ng-icons/ng-icons/apps/documentation/src/content/reference/tailwind.md

 Because the default is `1em`, `text-lg` and friends already scale an icon along with the text around it.
 Reach for an explicit size only when an icon should not track its surrounding type.

 <blockquote class="warning">
-Stroke width is written as an inline style on the icon's own paths, so Tailwind's stroke utilities cannot reach it.
+Stroke width is written as an inline style on the icon's SVG, so Tailwind's stroke utilities cannot override it whichever element they land on.
 Use the strokeWidth input or the --ng-icon__stroke-width custom property instead.
 </blockquote>

 ## When a colour class does nothing